To content

 Services and contact persons

-The Rectorate provides support as early as the first step in brainstorming and forming a consortium for a DFG collaborative project.
+The Rectorate provides support right from the first stage of brainstorming and forming a consortium for a DFG collaborative project.
 Contact person in the Rectorate is Dr. Gunter Friedrich.

 The team member of the Grants Services responsible for your Department will be happy to assist you in submitting a proposal to the DFG.
 The range of services offered by Research Support Services includes: